aboria/Aboria/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/6aimud6e8tvxfwgm?svg=true)](https://ci.appveyor.com/project/martinjrobins/aboria)
 -->

-UPDATE (12/07/2016): The next release of Aboria is currently being documented and tested in the `version2` branch.
-It will be merged in the next few weeks.
+UPDATE (22/07/2016): The next release of Aboria (0.2) has been merged to the `master` branch.
 This release:
 * reworks the internal storage of the container class to model a set of zipped vectors.
 Currently uses `std::vector`s, but other vector types will be added in the future (e.g. CUDA Thrust vectors) using a Traits pattern.